Anna Yakimova: Prison and exile

 After the assassination, Yakimova moved to Kyiv, but was arrested there in April 1881.
 As a defendant at Trial of the 20, she was sentenced to death, but after pleas for clemency, notably by Victor Hugo, her sentence was commuted to life imprisonment.
 While she was in solitary confinement in the Peter and Paul Fortress, the authorities learned that she was pregnant, probably by Isaev.
 She was moved to a separate building, her rations were improved, and she was permitted to sew baby clothes, but was denied any books.
 Her son was born in prison, and she had to keep constant watch to ensure he was not eaten by rats.

 In 1883, Yakimova was transferred to Kara, in Siberia, but fell ill with typhus on the way, and did not arrive until May 1885.
 Her child was also constantly ill, and unable to care for him properly, she arranged for him to be adopted by a family who had been sent to Siberia as administrative exiles.
 She was held in women's prison in Kara from May 1895 to September 1890, and Ust-Kara, in 1890–92.
 She was released in September 1892, and permitted to settle in Kara, where she married a fellow exile, M.A.Dikovsky, by whom she had a daughter, Elizabeth, who died in infancy, and a son, Andrei, who became a scientist.
 She and her husband moved to Chita in 1899, to work on the construction of the Trans-Baikal railway.

 In December 1904, Yakimova returned illegally to St Petersburg to join the Socialist Revolutionary Party, in time to take part in the 1905 revolution.
 But she was betrayed by the police spy, Yevno Azef, and arrested at a train station in August 1905, and sent back to Chita, where she spent eight months in prison.
 After her release, she lived in Chita for the next ten years.

+Later life

-After the Bolshevik revolution in 1917, Yakimova settled in Moscow.
+After the Bolshevik Revolution in 1917, Yakimova settled in Moscow where she worked at various trade unions and state cooperatives.
 She wrote extensively, and was a founder and senior member of the Society of Former Political Prisoners.
 After the German invasion, in 1941, she was evacuated to Novosibirsk, where she died.
+Yakimova was buried at the Zayeltsovskoye Cemetery.